kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 ### Self-Attention implementation

-The self-attention mechanism was first proposed in the paper, [A structured Self-Attentive Sentence Embedding](https://arxiv.org/pdf/1703.03130.pdf), which applied self-attention mechanism to the hidden layer of bidirectional LSTM as is given below:
+The self-attention mechanism was first proposed in the paper, [A structured Self-Attentive Sentence Embedding](https://arxiv.org/pdf/1703.03130.pdf), which applied self-attention mechanism to the hidden layer of bidirectional LSTM as shown in the following figure.

 ![Structured Self-Attentive Sentence Embedding](/assets/structured_sa_sentence_embedding_fig1.png)